Uiowa-Applied-Topology/tanglenomicon_core_libraries/README.md

 # Tanglenomicon Core Libraries

-The Tanglenomicon core libraries consists of a collection of libraries for computation and generation of knot/tangle data.
-Each library should be considered its own project with its own life-cycle however libraries are loosely coupled by a common cmake interface.
+The Tanglenomicon core libraries repository consists of a collection of libraries for computation and generation of knot/tangle data.
+Each library should be considered its own project with its own life-cycle however libraries are loosely coupled by a common CMake interface.

-The libraries found here are primarily C/C++ and is expected to make a selection between the two, C modules are expected to be C++ linkable.
-There's no target OS but ubuntu linux with nix is the CI OS.
-Each library will adhere to a common design which allows them flexibility and platform and language agnosticism.
-The design allows a library, maybe "calculate jones polynomial", to be runnable in a jupyter notebook during undergraduate knot theory class, or wrapped in matlab interfaces for scientific computing, or on a university cluster for high performance use cases.
+The libraries found here are primarily C, the C modules are expected to be C++ linkable.
+There's no target OS, but Ubuntu Linux with Nix is the CI OS.
+Each library will adhere to a common design that allows them flexibility and platform and language agnosticism.
+The design allows a library, maybe "calculate Jones polynomial", to be runnable in a Jupyter notebook during undergraduate knot theory class, or wrapped in MATLAB interfaces for scientific computing, or on a university cluster for high-performance use cases.

 We're targeting a "write once deploy anywhere" design.